-The Registrar of Motor Vehicles can require an uninsured motorist who is involved in an accident to make a security deposit to cover the amount for which the motorist may be liable.
+Under current law, the Registrar of Motor Vehicles can require an uninsured motorist who is involved in an accident to make a security deposit to cover the amount for which the motorist may be liable.
 This money is credited to the Security Deposit Fund and is either paid to the party who suffered a loss in the accident for which the uninsured motorist is liable after a judgment is rendered or is returned to the uninsured motorist if it is not needed to satisfy any such judgment.
-Under prior law, all investment earnings on the cash balance of the fund were credited to the fund.
-The act requires the investment earnings to be credited to the existing Roadwork Development Fund instead.
+All investment earnings on the cash balance of the fund are credited to the fund.
+The bill requires the investment earnings to be credited to the existing Roadwork Development Fund instead.